mb-group/ois/README.md

 # Computational protein Design by Duplication and Divergence (C3D)
-C3D is a coevolution-based method to generate candiate mutants with orthogonal binding properties.
-The approach relies on modeling the probability distribution of a joint-multiple sequence alignemnt of two interacting proteins, followed by Monte-Carlo sampling and candidate mutants selection.
+C3D is a coevolution-based method to generate candidate mutants with orthogonal binding properties.
+The approach relies on modelling the probability distribution of a joint multiple-sequence alignment of two interacting proteins, followed by Monte-Carlo sampling and candidate mutants selection.

 The full description of the method can be found in the [original publication](#here).